Plus-Size Model Ashley Graham Wants To Be A Bond Girl, But Only If Her Actor Of Choice Plays James Bond

 Refinery29 weighed in on the idea of Graham and Idris starring in the next James Bond film together as the site quoted some skeptical critics.
 It seems the actor is also into the idea of playing James, but Refinery29 states one Bond author isn’t so keen on it.

-“We know Elba’s into the idea, despite one James Bond author’s decidedly racist assertion that Elba is “too street” to play 007.”
+“We know Elba’s into the idea, despite one James Bond author’s decidedly racist assertion that Elba is ‘too street’ to play 007.”

 However, the article goes on to mention Ashley is also demeaned when it comes to working in the fashion industry because of her size.

-“Right, just like Graham is apparently “too curvy” and “too small” to appear in certain photos, according to some?”
+“Right, just like Graham is apparently ‘too curvy’ and ‘too small’ to appear in certain photos, according to some?”

 But it seems like this fact would make Graham and Elba the perfect co-stars, according to Refinery29.